lekakenycollins8/eric-coaching-gpt/eric-gpt/docs/follow-up-implementation-plan.md

 ### 2. 🧠 AI Context Enhancement
 - ✅ When a follow-up worksheet is submitted, the system retrieves the original submission:
-  - ⏳ **Correction Needed:** We need to distinguish between pillar follow-ups and workbook follow-ups
+  - ✅ **Implemented:** Added explicit follow-up type distinction between pillar and workbook follow-ups
-  - ⏳ **Correction Needed:** We need specialized prompts for each follow-up type
+  - ✅ **Implemented:** Created specialized prompts for each follow-up type
-  - ⏳ **Correction Needed:** For pillar follow-ups, we need to load the specific pillar submission
+  - ✅ **Implemented:** For pillar follow-ups, we now load the specific pillar submission
-  - ⏳ **Correction Needed:** For workbook follow-ups, we need to load the original workbook submission
+  - ✅ **Implemented:** For workbook follow-ups, we now load the original workbook submission
-  - ⏳ Include the enhanced AI diagnosis in the email notification to the coaching team
+  - ✅ **Implemented:** Enhanced AI diagnosis is included in the email notification to the coaching team
+  - ✅ **New Feature:** Added improvement score calculation based on follow-up type

 ### 3. 🧩 Data Storage & Retrieval
 - ✅ Updated server-side logic to:
   - ✅ Store both original and follow-up submissions with proper linkage
   - ✅ Allow for easy retrieval of "previous answers" for comparison or review
-- ⏳ **Correction Needed:** Current worksheet type detection doesn't properly distinguish between pillar and workbook follow-ups
+- ✅ **Implemented:** Enhanced worksheet type detection to properly distinguish between pillar and workbook follow-ups
-- ⏳ **Correction Needed:** Need to enhance `followupUtils.ts` with specialized functions:
+- ✅ **Implemented:** Enhanced `followupUtils.ts` with specialized functions:
-  - ⏳ Add `getFollowupType(followupId)` to determine if it's a pillar or workbook follow-up
+  - ✅ Added `getFollowupType(followupId)` to determine if it's a pillar or workbook follow-up
-  - ⏳ Create `loadFollowupContext(originalSubmission, followupType, pillarId?)` to load appropriate context
+  - ✅ Updated `loadFollowupById` to properly handle both follow-up types
+- ✅ **New Feature:** Refactored `FollowupAssessment` model to include:
+  - ✅ Explicit `followupType` field ('pillar' or 'workbook')
+  - ✅ Properly typed `diagnosis` field
+  - ✅ Structured `metadata` with pillar ID, time elapsed, titles, and improvement score
+  - ✅ Added compound indexes for improved query performance

 ### 4. 📬 Email Notification to Eric
 - ✅ On follow-up worksheet submission: